How to wash your down jacket or down coat yourself without the feathers clumping together

 Ideal drying of down jackets with the TUBIE ironing dummy

-The drying process of down garments has proven to be ideal on our TUBIE ironing machine and also only takes about 20 minutes.
-The hot air of the ironing dummy blows the jacket optimally dry and the down is also loosened up.
-If you put your winter jacket in the dryer, be sure to add tennis balls, as these loosen up the down and ensure that it does not clump together.
+The drying process for down garments on our TUBIE ironing machine has proven to be ideal and only takes about 20 minutes.
+The hot air from the ironing dummy blows the jacket perfectly dry and the down is also fluffed up.
+If you put your winter jacket in the dryer, you should definitely add tennis balls, as these loosen up the down and ensure that it does not clump together.

-Stay warm - your TUBIE ironer team.
+Stay warm - your TUBIE ironing machine team.

 Photo: Pixabay